-

 Thomas has over 10 years of marketing experience.
 After working in media and SEO agencies for 8 years, he joined Funnel in 2022.

 What results do you expect from your marketing campaigns?
-How you answer that question probably depends on whether you focus on performance marketing or brand marketing strategies.
+How you answer that question probably depends on whether you focus on a performance marketing strategy or a brand marketing strategy.

 Today’s marketers need to balance how they approach performance marketing vs. brand marketing.
 Either can contribute to a company’s success.
 Realistically, though, you need to balance both strategies to increase short-term revenues and improve long-term brand growth.